 The county town of Stafford acquired formal arms in the twentieth century which again featured two gold Stafford Knots against a red background

-and a gold knot on a red background subsequently appeared on several of the arms of towns in the county; from left to right below, Stoke-on-Trent, Cosely, Tipton and Eccleshall.
+and a gold knot on a red background subsequently appeared on several of the civic arms of towns in the county; from left to right below, Stoke-on-Trent, Cosely, Tipton and Eccleshall.

 It also appears today on the club badges of the football team from Lichfield and the rugby team from Willenhall